-In 1991, the CoB adopted its statute, and in 1999, the organisation celebrated its 50th anniversary in Oxford.
-In 2003, the CoB adopted the Internal Regulations which replaced the London Agreement and the Multilateral Guarantee Agreement and which provided a single document governing the reciprocal relations between the National Bureaux of Insurance.
+In 1991, the statutes of the CoB were adopted.
+In 1999, the organisation celebrated its 50th anniversary in Oxford.
+In 2003, the CoB issued the Internal Regulations, which replaced the London Agreement and the Multilateral Guarantee Agreement and uniformly regulated cooperation between the National Bureaux of Insurance.

 The CoB is an international non-profit organisation to which all National Bureaux of Insurance are affiliated.
 The General Assembly is the CoB's supreme body.
 In addition to the President and the Secretary-General, there are various standing committees with various functions.

 The General Assembly is composed of all the National Bureaux of Insurance that are members of the CoB.